Hesi Practice Exam Med Surg

 Q: What if I consistently score poorly on practice exams?

 A: Don't get discouraged!
-Analyze your mistakes, identify your weak areas, and seek additional help from your instructors or classmates.
-Focus on understanding the underlying concepts rather than just memorizing facts.
-Consistent effort and targeted studying will lead to improvement.
+Because of that, analyze your mistakes, identify your weak areas, and seek additional help from your instructors or classmates.
+Consider this: focus on understanding the underlying concepts rather than just memorizing facts.
+Consistent effort and targeted studying will lead to improvement That's the whole idea..

 Q: How can I manage test anxiety?